ai-solution-eng/ai-solution-demos/multimodal-rag/README.md

 ![initial-ask](images/initial-ask.png)
 * Making a seemingly untracked change (outside of conversation history):
 ![changes](images/changes.png)
-* Exit Opencode and go back to the RAG application UI, you'll notice your dataset has a collection.
+* Exit Opencode and go back to the RAG application UI, you'll notice your dataset has a document.
 You can execute any search query to retrieve your Opencode conversation:
 ![memory-saved](images/memory-saved.png)
 * Start a new Opencode session, you can ask about tasks that have been executed during the previous conversation, it should be able to retrieve the information from the memory dataset:
 ![memory-retrieved](images/memory-retrieved.png)